0

 A fracking operation near homes in Colorado

-• To evaluate the levels of air pollutants near oil and gas activity.
+• Evaluate the levels of air pollutants near oil and gas activity

-The Toxicology and Environmental Epidemiology Office and the Air Pollution Control Division manage the Oil and Gas Health Information and Response Program.
-Our program includes experts in oil and gas operations, air quality measurement, exposure assessment, toxicology, and health communication.
+The program includes experts in oil and gas operations, air quality measurement, exposure assessment, toxicology, and health communication.

 Colorado is the seventh largest energy producing state in the nation.
 Most of this energy comes from oil and gas (US Energy Information Administration, 2022).
 This means many people live near oil and gas activity.